Azdahyu/data_engineering_projects/README.md

-# API → S3 → Snowflake Data Pipeline
+# API → S3 → Snowflake ELT Pipeline

 ## **Overview**
 This project builds a **data pipeline** that: